Vanitha-cloud07/terraform-jenkins-cicd-project1/README.md

 Terraform is used to provision the EC2 instance where Jenkins is installed and runs the pipeline.

 resource "aws_instance" "jenkins_server" {
-  ami           = "ami-xxxxxxxx"
+  ami           = "ami-0e7ff22101b84bcff"
-  instance_type = "t2.micro"
+  instance_type = "t3.micro"
 }

 ---

 ## How to Run

-1. Clone Repository
-git clone <repo>
-cd project

-2. Provision Infrastructure
+1. Provision Infrastructure
 terraform init
 terraform apply

-3. Access Jenkins
+2. Access Jenkins
 Open Jenkins using EC2 public IP
-Configure pipeline
+Configure pipeline with GitHub repository

-4. Run Pipeline
+3. Run Pipeline
-Execute Jenkins pipeline to deploy application
+Execute Jenkins pipeline to build and deploy application

 ---